mohanagolleru/Detect_track/README.md

 * **Data Augmentation**: A range of data augmentation techniques (e.g., blurring, grayscale conversion, and contrast adjustments via CLAHE) were applied to improve the model's generalization capabilities and robustness to diverse visual conditions.
 * **High Performance**: The final model achieved a mean Average Precision (**mAP@50-95 of 57.8%**) on the validation set, with an impressive **mAP@50 of 91.8%** for the "Nerf Gun" class.
 * **Real-Time Inference**: The trained model can perform rapid object detection on new video streams, demonstrating its utility for real-world applications.
 ---

-## ⚙️ Technical Workflow

-The project's workflow is organized into four main stages:

-1.  **Environment Setup**: Dependencies such as `ultralytics` and `roboflow` are installed, and the environment is verified to ensure compatibility with a CUDA-enabled GPU.
-2.  **Dataset Preparation**: The custom dataset is programmatically downloaded from Roboflow and automatically configured for YOLOv8 training.
-3.  **Model Fine-Tuning**: A `yolov8s.pt` model is trained for 120 epochs.
-The training process generates performance plots and saves the best model weights.
-4.  **Validation & Inference**: The best-performing model is validated to confirm its accuracy and then used to detect objects in a new video file.
-The processed video, with bounding boxes and class labels, is saved to Google Drive.

----

-## 🚀 Getting Started
+### Getting Started

 To replicate this project, you will need a Google Colab environment with GPU access.

-### Prerequisites

 * A Google account with access to Google Colab.
 * A Roboflow API key to download the custom dataset.

-### Installation and Setup

-1. Open the provided Jupyter Notebook in Google Colab.
+*  Open the Jupyter Notebook in Google Colab.
-2. Run the first code block to install `ultralytics` and other required libraries.
+*  Run the first code block to install `ultralytics` and other required libraries.
-3. Replace the placeholder API key with your own Roboflow API key to access the dataset.
+*  Replace the placeholder API key with your own Roboflow API key to access the dataset.
-4. Mount your Google Drive to save the processed video.
+*  Mount your Google Drive to save the processed video.
-5. Execute the remaining cells sequentially to perform training, validation, and inference.
+*  Execute the remaining cells sequentially to perform training, validation, and inference.

 ---

 ## 📊 Results and Performance

-The training process generated a series of performance plots and metrics.
-Key metrics from the validation stage are as follows:

 | Class | mAP@50 | mAP@50-95 |
 |---|---|---|